-THE CHILDREN'S WORD
+THE CHILDREN'S WORD and Godly Play

 The children re-enter the church just as the members of the congregation exchange the peace and together they share in the Eucharistic feast.

 Parables are a favorite way to teach to children because they use the words of Jesus and are in the form of a story.
 Our Parable lessons are kept in special gold boxes.
 The children are asked to notice that these gold boxes look old because the story is old, and in fact was given even before our children were born.
 The box has a lid, and the children notice the lid is a bit like a door.
 Sometimes, even thought we try, we might not be ready to get past the door, but that’s okay, because we can try lifting the lid and listening to the story another day.
 It is exciting to lift the lid and see what we can learn each time we listen and watch the story of a Parable–we might learn and think something different every time!
 Our Godly Play Teachers were busy in February sharing The Parable of the Transfiguration, The Parable of the Mustard Seed and Parable of the Pearl.